Bankside, South Bank and London Waterloo

 Youngsters can be dazzled by stars at the Royal Observatory's planetarium and stand on the Prime Meridian Line, which divides the Eastern and Western Hemispheres.

 During your stay in Greenwich, make sure to enjoy a spot of sightseeing from the water with a river cruise or soar above the Thames with the IFS Cloud Cable Car.
 If you’re in town to catch a show, or fancy a thrill with 360-degree views of the capital, consider Up at The O2 for an experience to remember.

 Crystal Palace and Forest Hill

-You can also meet the gigantic overstuffed walrus at the Horniman Museum and Gardens in Forest Hill, where there are plenty of free activities to entertain youngsters.
+Get up close to full-size dinosaur statues at Crystal Palace Park, before venturing further to explore the park's children’s farm, playground and maze.
+You can also meet the gigantic walrus at the Horniman Museum and Gardens in Forest Hill, where there are plenty of free activities on offer to keep youngsters entertained.

 For more inspiration, check out the top family-friendly hotels in London.
 If you’re looking for a London hotel in another area of the capital, check out these fantastic places to stay in London and discover the top things to do with kids during your family trip.